 - How’s the weather?

 In the summer, Juneau’s weather has a wide range from the 50s to the 80s at times.
-Rain-wise, we can have weeks of dry weather followed by rain.
-The key is to be flexible and be ready for either rain or shine, hot or cold.
+Rain-wise, we can have weeks of dry weather followed by rain and vice versa.
+The key is to be flexible and ready for rain or shine, hot or cold.
 The ocean tends to moderate the temperature in the 50s to 60s.

 - Are food or drinks served?